-Hyderabad Metro rail to be flagged off today: See fares, timings, routes and other features
+Hyderabad Metro rail flagged off today: See fares, timings, routes and other features

 Prime Minister Narendra Modi is all set to launch the much-awaited Hyderabad metro rail project on Tuesday.
 Modi along with Telangana Chief Minister K Chandrasekhar Rao will take the inaugural ride from Miyapur to Kukatpally, and back.
 Said to be the world’s largest public-private partnership project (PPP) in this sector, Hyderabad metro rail will open for commuters from Wednesday.

 The inaugural ride will also set a record as no other metro project has rolled out such a long stretch in one go.
+Prime Minister Modi will inaugurate the first phase of the project, which covers 24 stations between Miyapur and Nagole at 2.15 pm on Tuesday.
 “This will be the longest stretch for any metro in our country being unveiled on day one.
 We are going to start the stretch of 30 kms, from Nagole to Miyapur…After Prime Minister formally inaugurates on November 28, metro services would be opened for public on the next day (on 29th) at 6 am,” Telangana minister KT Rama Rao said.
+Click here to follow Hyderabad Metro rail inauguration live updates.

 Here is all you need to know about the Hyderabad Metro rail